front-end-intermediate/4-pet-finder/README.md

 </>
 ```

 Note: instead of creating a standalone function we create a function in the curly braces.
 This is just a stylistic choice.

-I.e. - we _don't_ do this:
+_We aren't_ doing this:

 ```js
 function closeModal() {